BHUTAN EXPEDITION

 Deposit of $1500 USD is required to hold your spot on the trip.
 Deposits are non-refundable, however they can be transferred to another Trail Run Adventures trip

-Plus flight from gateway to Paro - arranged and booked by us ***Not included in price
+Plus flight from gateway airport to Paro - arranged and booked by us ***Not included in price

 THE INCLUSIONS: